damien5215/OOP_Examples/README.md

 To access interface methods the interface must be "implemented" by a class.
 A single class can implement multiple interfaces.

-Like "abstract" classes interfaces cannot be used to creat objects.
+Like "abstract" classes interfaces cannot be used to create objects.

 Interface members are by default abstract and public.